yitaozh/yitaozh.github.io/source/_posts/1point3acre-experiences.md

 ## Plan

-Assume i start the application on XX/XX, plan each day's work
+Assume i start the application on 2025/01/20, plan each day's work. **It's a total of 40 days**

+* Finish the review by 12/15/2024, then 4~6 problems per day
+* Do 6.824, DDIA and Alex Xu in order, i think i should do 2 Alex Xu per day

 ## Coding